JosephCHS/JoeFlix/README.md

 # JoeFlix: Media Server Project on Proxmox

-JoeFlix is a self-hosted media server ecosystem designed to automate the deployment and management of multiple media-related services using Proxmox, Terraform, and Ansible.
+JoeFlix is a self-hosted media server ecosystem designed to automate the deployment and management of multiple media-related services using Proxmox, OpenTofu, and Ansible.
 It integrates hardware transcoding, localized media, and a seamless user experience for both personal use and external sharing.

 ---